publiccodenet/about/activities/events/attending-events.md

 * Consider using a shared document to do the planning in, perhaps using [this template](events-planning-template.md).
 * Plan your [travels](../staff-management/travel.md).
 * Prepare a team chat (that is capable of notifications) if you are more than staff member attending.
+* Rehearse and make sure you attend to the event with a brief pitch explaining what our Foundation does.
+Tailor the pitch to the audience you are going to meet.

 ### During the event

 * Be ready to take photos.
 They can be used for tweets, blog posts or for remembering what happened when debriefing.
 * Take photos of any business cards you receive.
+* Participate in as many meetings/open spaces/speakers' dinners/forums where our message could be delivered.

 ### After the event